AJWestley/AJWestley/README.md

 Hi there, I'm <a href="https://ajwestley.me" target="_blank" rel="noreferrer">AJ</a> 👋
 </h3>
 <h2 align="center">
-💻 I'm a Computer Science Student! 💻
+💻 I'm a Data Scientist! 💻
 </h2>

-I'm a final year university student who loves to find out how the world works.
-During my holidays, I like to work on a couple personal projects, but during the semester, I put most of my time into my work and assignments.
+I'm fresh out of university and I love to find out how the world works.
+I like to work on personal projects in my spare time.
 I love physics too, especially anything space related!
 I took physics as an elective into my 3rd year of uni and loved every moment of it.

 ### 🤝 Get In Touch:
   <a href="https://www.linkedin.com/in/aj-westley-94b205258/"><img align="left" src="https://raw.githubusercontent.com/AJWestley/AJWestley/main/Images/linkedin.svg" alt="AJ | LinkedIn" width="21px"/></a>